gasiepgodoy/Edge-based-OpenPLC-and-Node-RED-for-MOAI/README.md

  <img src="src/docs/Unesp-logo.png" />
 </p>

-Referente a dissertação: ABORDAGENS PARA CONTROLE E AUTOMAÇÃO USANDO MICROSSERVIÇOS E COMPUTAÇÃO DE BORDA NA INDÚSTRIA 4.0.
+Refers to disetation: ABORDAGENS PARA CONTROLE E AUTOMAÇÃO USANDO MICROSSERVIÇOS E COMPUTAÇÃO DE BORDA NA INDÚSTRIA 4.0.
+Student: Eduardo Amaro Viana

 Repository containing Node-RED flow and Dashboards/Gauges for Pilot Plant process control.
 These contents are the backup files about the experiments development for Eduardo Amaro Viana MSc.
 Course at Unesp-Sorocaba.
 The atached xls file contains all tags and features about the created blocks for both systems OpenPLC & Node-RED.